Frédéric Y. Bois

-Frédéric Yves Bois, Pharm.D.Ph.D. (born 1958) is a French biological scientist working in toxicology and bioinformatics.
+Frédéric Yves Bois (born 1958) is a French biological scientist working in toxicology and bioinformatics.
 He is currently Senior Scientific Advisor at Simcyp, a Certara-owned company.

 Biography

 Frédéric Bois was born in Limoges, France, in 1958.
 He obtained his Pharm.D. from the Université de Nancy (1981) and his Ph.D. from the University of Metz (1988).
 Most of his Ph.D. thesis, on the use of physiologically based pharmacokinetic models and stochastic carcinogenesis models for risk assessment, was developed at the Harvard University Energy and Environmental Policy Center (in Richard Wilson's group at the Jefferson Physical Laboratory).
 His post-doctoral research was performed at UCSF and UC Berkeley School of Public Health.
 He then held joint appointments at the California Environmental Protection Agency (under the direction of Dr. Lauren Zeise) and the Lawrence Berkeley National Laboratory (in the group of Dr. Joan Daisey).
 Upon his return to France he worked at INSERM (in the group of Pr.
 A.-J. Valleron) until 1998.
 He was Research Director at the INERIS research lab from 1999 to 2019.
 From 2009 to 2015 he was also incumbent of Chair of Mathematical Modelling for Systems Toxicology of the Université de Technologie de Compiègne.
 He is now Senior Scientific Advisor in the Simcyp division of the Certara Company.
-He is married to Nicole Cancré and they have four children: Pauline, Jules, Eugène and Camille.
+Previously married to Karen Y. Davis, he is now married to Nicole Cancré and they have four children: Pauline, Jules, Eugène and Camille.